Posted on July 28, 2019 and last updated on May 26, 2026

 • Difficulty: easy

-The needle-lined trails on this 164-acre preserve are easy and easy to follow as they wend through oaks, firs, and cedars.
+The trails on the 164-acre preserve are easy and easy to follow as they wend through oaks, maples, spruce trees, firs, and cedars.
 If you do the outer loop, the walk is about 1.7 miles.
+Here are some of the habitats protected on the preserve habitats: spruce-fir forest, evergreen seepage forest, alder thicket, grass meadow, and a spruce-larch wooded bog.

 Be sure not to follow a snowmobile trail that bisects the walking path at roughly 0.3 miles.
-This forest is protected by Crabtree Neck Land Trust, which is pursuing “large-scale conservation in this area…to save large, unbroken tracts of land that protect highly valued wildlife habitat and maintain the rural character of Crabtree Neck.”
+This forest is protected by Crabtree Neck Land Trust, which is pursuing “large-scale conservation in this area.”

 Directions: The trailhead is on the Point Road, about a mile from Route 1.
 It is marked with a land trust sign and has room for about two vehicles.